Deadline for application

 - Applicants cannot receive more than one funding allocation for the same activity

-- Returning applicants must submit a final report before reapplying. if your final report for previous funding has not been submitted and approved by the deadline date, subsequent applications to this program will not be considered
+- You must submit a final report before reapplying.
+If your final report for previous funding has not been submitted by the deadline date, subsequent applications to this program will not be considered.

 - Clear alignment of project with program objectives